ppsm-1810/TFG-ppalmer/README.md

 Repository for Pere Palmer Sánchez-Monge's B. Sc.
 Final Project: **GCN-based Functional Prediction of Uncharacterized Proteins**

-The repository is divided into two branches: "main" and "proteins"
+The repository is divided into two branches: "**main**" and "**proteins**"

-The "main" branch contains the simplified information:
+The "**main**" branch contains the simplified information:
   The 4 Supplementary Tables and the python script used for the COG annotation

-The "proteins" branch contains the raw results from the tests carried out, as well as Haloquadratum walsbyi DSM16970 whole genome and the protein sequences
+The "**proteins**" branch contains the raw results from the tests carried out, as well as Haloquadratum walsbyi DSM16970 whole genome and the protein sequences

   The "Genome" folder contains the full _Haloquadratum walsbyi_ DSM16970 genome